odoger/Python-Examples/README.md

 # Hacktrick2017
-Python for Hackers course sample codes.

-# EncryptionKeyGenerator
-# EncryptionKeyGenerator
 # Python-Examples
+These are elementary python sample codes which we wrote in the training of Python for Hackers course.